telerik/kendo-ui-core/docs/controls/editors/dropdownlist/grouping.md

 # Grouping

-The grouping functionality described in the related help article for the [Kendo UI ComboBox widget](/web/combobox/grouping) is applicable to the Kendo UI DropDownList.
+For more information on how use grouping in a Kendo UI DropDownList widget, refer to the article on [grouping the Kendo UI ComboBox widget]({% slug grouping_kendoui_combobox_widget %}).
+The approaches described in it are applicable for the DropDownList.

 ## See Also